Reviews, Paradigms & News

-There is no possible way of making enough classic Darwinian selections processes work to create RNA for a species, for example.
-Having thousands of generations of selections that would be actually needed to make each piece of each change actually does push us back beyond the big bang trigger time frame for the creation of complex inter locking species.
+There is no possible way of making enough classic Darwinian selections processes actually work to create RNA for a species, for example.
+Having thousands of generations of selections that would be actually needed to make each piece of each change actually does push us back beyond the Big Bang trigger time frame for the creation of complex inter locking species.

 The math does not work.

-Many of the selection processes and a number of the basic the species enhancement processes that we see in our classic evolution studies do work, but we now can see that they actually work in the context of a preprogrammed set of life process options and not based on random mutations for each species.
+Many of the selection processes and a number of the basic the species enhancement processes that we see in our classic evolution studies do work, but we now can see that they actually work in the context of a preprogrammed set of epigenetic life process options and not based on random mutations for each species.

-Perry Marshall, engineer, computer program guru, and author says we need Evolution 2.0to explain the actual process and he is clearly right.
+Perry Marshall, engineer, computer program guru, and author says we need Evolution 2.0 to explain the actual process and he is clearly right.
 Marshall has also written some new work on consciousness driving key elements of physics and biology that both strengthen and reinforce his excellent book.

-Our new science is extremely useful in giving us functional perspectives on those issues.
+Our new science is extremely useful in giving us functional perspectives on all of those issues.

-It was much harder at a purely scientific level to challenge those classical Darwinian evolution paradigms before we knew that DNA and RNA is actually coded with intentional code.
+It was much harder at a purely scientific level to challenge those classical Darwinian evolution paradigms before we knew that DNA and RNA are actually coded with intentional code.

-That’s one of the reasons why the knowledge base we have today is so relevant for creating a sense that we do actually do function in the context of those four key paradigms.
+That’s one of the reasons why the knowledge base we have today is so relevant for creating a sense that we do actually function in the context of those four key paradigms.

 Codes are key.